Home

 Establishing network credentials

 A startup script is running under the local system account and therefore has no network credentials.
 This is not a problem when performing local maintenance, but if files are needed from the network, it is a big problem.
-However, FastTrack Scripting Host has a command to create the required token based on credentials: The "LogonUser" command can perform a logon as another user and impersonate this identity.
+However, FastTrack has a command to create the required token based on credentials: The "LogonUser" command can perform a logon as another user and impersonate this identity.

 The example startup script below will logon to the network and copy the installation files for Adobe Reader and install that on the executing computer, assuming it has not been successfully installed before.
 It would be a good idea to insert a logging line in the ErrorHandler.fsh script to report problems.